spack/spack/lib/spack/docs/pipelines.rst

 Optional compiler bootstrapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Spack pipelines also have support for bootstrapping compilers on systems which may not already have the desired compilers installed.
+Spack pipelines also have support for bootstrapping compilers on systems that may not already have the desired compilers installed.
 The idea here is that you can specify a list of things to bootstrap in your ``definitions``, and spack will guarantee those will be installed in a phase of the pipeline before